Yaathisai: Plot

-The movie begins with a disclaimer stating that it is a work of fiction, on the famed Pandiyan king Ranadheera Pandiyan and a fictitious clan chief named Kothi from the Einar clan. then the scene opens with an old bald man who is hurriedly walking in the woods with a ten year old boy.
+The movie begins with a disclaimer stating that it is a work of fiction, on the famed Pandiyan king Ranadheera Pandiyan and a fictitious clan chief named Kothi from the Einar clan. then the scene opens with an old bald man who is hurriedly walking in the woods with a ten-year-old boy.
 The old man narrates the story as the kid is interested to know about Ranadheera Pandiyan, the then Pandyan King and his famed foe Kothi.
 The movie unfolds from the narration of the old man.
-Ranadheera Pandiyan, is a renowned Pandyan king who ruled the present Tamilnadu region South India circa CE 670-710, He has successfully defeated many clans and kingdoms, such as the Cheras, Cholas, Pallavas, Kongars, and others, establishing himself as a supreme leader with a vast army and a vast kingdom.
+Ranadheera Pandiyan, is a renowned Pandyan king who ruled the present Tamil Nadu region South India circa CE 670–710, He has successfully defeated many clans and kingdoms, such as the Cheras, Cholas, Pallavas, Kongars, and others, establishing himself as a supreme leader with a vast army and a vast kingdom.
 Because of his unbridled authority, many tribes and clans resent his rule.

 Uri, the dethroned and the defeated king of the Chola Kingdom along with his beaten Chola army and their alliances such as Paluvettaraiyars, has been hiding in a remote mountain forest waiting for an opportunity to strike the Pandyas.
 The Einar clan, Just like cholas, were driven to barren wilderness by the Pandyan king Ranadheera Pandiyan, Kothi, a young man from the Einar clan secretly meets with Uri, the exile king of the Chola Kingdom in the woods.
 There, Kothi makes a vow to Uri (the Chola leader), that he will defeat the Pandiyan king, Ranadheera Pandiyan, who is currently staying in a Chola fort, away from his Pandya kingdom's capital.
 Uri acknowledges Kothi's vow and agrees that if Kothi is successful in capturing the Chola fort and killing Ranadheera Pandiyan, he will bring his hidden Chola reinforcements to support Kothi in facing the large Pandiyan army and their allies that might come for revenge for their king's death.
 Kothi trusts the Chola leader's vow and returns to his village, determined to fulfill his mission.

 After a long journey, Kothi reaches his village and wrestles a duel with the alpha male of his village.
 Though eventually beaten in the wrestling, He impress his tribesmen with his Chivalry.
 He convinces them to fight against Ranadheera Pandiyan and asks them to wait for a right opportunity to attack the Ranadheera Pandiyan, who has earned the war name, Kaalan ("The God of Death").
 Kothi gathers lot of information about the Pandiyan King Ranadheeran.
 Kothi's spies soon tell him that the Pandiyan king along with a small troupe of private guards of Greeks and local warriors will visit a hill top shrine in few days.
 Kothi decides that it is the perfect moment to assassinate the Pandiyan King Ranadheera Pandiyan. so Kothi and his tribesman meet a clan's priest and perform ancient Tamil war rituals, from dusk till dawn, offering animals and human sacrifice to the war Goddess Kotravai.